scsm-ua/kirtan-guide-en/songs/durlabha-manava-janma-labhiya-samsare.md

     je deher ei gati, tāra anugata
     saṁsār-vaibhava āro bondhu-jon jata

-Just see, this is the ultimate destination of this ma- terial body.
-And the most amazing thing is that all of my material opulences, house, family and friends have exact- ly the same destination.
+Just see, this is the ultimate destination of this material body.
+And the most amazing thing is that all of my material opulences, house, family and friends have exactly the same destination.

 #### 13

     ataeva māyā-moha chāḍi buddhimān nitya-tattva kṛṣṇa-bhakti koruna sandhān

-Therefore I ask of anyone who has any sharp in- telligence: please give up all of these temporary illusions presented by Māyā, and kindly search after the means to get pure devotion to Lord Krishna, for this is the only really tangible eternal truth.
+Therefore I ask of anyone who has any sharp intelligence: please give up all of these temporary illusions presented by Māyā, and kindly search after the means to get pure devotion to Lord Krishna, for this is the only really tangible eternal truth.